George Read (American politician, born 1733): Senator

 Following the adoption of the U.S. Constitution, the Delaware General Assembly elected Read as one of its two U.S. Senators.
 His term began on March 4, 1789, and he was reelected in 1791 but resigned on September 18, 1793.
 Read served with the Pro-Administration Party majority in the First and Second Congress, under President Washington.
 He supported the assumption of state debts, establishment of a national bank, and the imposition of excise taxes.
-He resigned to accept an appointment as chief justice of the Delaware Supreme Court and served in that capacity until his death.
+He resigned to accept an appointment as Chief Justice of the Delaware Court of Errors and Appeals - a predecessor of the Delaware Supreme Court - and served in that capacity until his death.

 Read's resignation from the Senate was before the first session of the Third Congress assembled, but it was not until February 7, 1795, four weeks before it adjourned, that Henry Latimer was elected to replace him.
 One of Delaware's Senate seats was, therefore, vacant from September 18, 1793, until February 7, 1795.